How is an OCT used for macular edema?

 About 746,000 Americans over 40 years old suffer from diabetic macular edema.
 Because this condition is so common it is extremely helpful for optometrists to have the most advanced technology available to diagnose and treat macular edema.
-At Amplify EyeCare Manhattan we have a sophisticated technology called OCT.

 OCT stands for optical coherence tomography.
 The OCT is really great for more than just diagnosing macular edema; it can also be used to monitor any progression or determine how the patient is responding to treatment.